janekdb/awesome-atomist/this-month-in-atomist/this-month-in-atomist-2016-12.md

 ### Testing Multiple Edits

-Discussion picked up around testing the outcome of apply an editor twice with one proposed use being idempotence: https://atomist-community.slack.com/archives/general/p1481898858000067
+Discussion picked up around testing the outcome of applying an editor twice with one proposed use being idempotence: https://atomist-community.slack.com/archives/general/p1481898858000067

 Jessica is working on Atomist Rug idempotence for Elm: https://twitter.com/jessitron/status/809812239582642176